common purslane

 Subordinate Taxa

-Many subspecies and varieties of common purslane have been described.
-Authoritative sources have little agreement on how many variants to recognized, if any, and what those variants should be.
+Many subspecies and varieties (subtaxa) of common purslane have been described.
+Authoritative sources have little agreement on how many variants should be recognized, if any, and what those variants should be.
+ITIS, USDA PLANTS, and World Flora Online recognize no subtaxa.
+GRIN, GBIF, and Plants of the World Online recognize two, though not the same ones. iNaturalist lists five subtaxa.
+NaturServe lists seven.

 Synonyms